apalkowski/vaxcollapse/README.md

     pip install -r requirements.txt
     ```

-1. Download and install at least one of the inference software listed in the [Obtaining immunological features](#obtaining-immunological-features) section.
+1. Download and install at least one of the inference software listed in the [Obtaining Immunological Features](#obtaining-immunological-features) section.

 ## Running VaxCollapse

-### Preparing sequence data
+### Preparing Sequence Data

 A.